 The City in Mind: Meditations on the Urban Condition is Kunstler’s third book in this urban-planning trilogy.
-In it he examines eight cities—Paris, Atlanta, Mexico City, Berlin, Las Vegas, Rome, Boston, and London—and discusses the ways in which their architecture and design have shaped their cultures and successes.
+In it he examines eight cities—Paris, Atlanta, Mexico City, Berlin, Las Vegas, Rome, Boston, and London—and discusses how their architecture and design have shaped their cultures and successes.

 “What sets The Long Emergency apart from numerous other books on this theme is its comprehensive sweep—its powerful integration of science, technology, economics, finance, international politics, and social change—along with a fascinating attempt to peer into a chaotic future.
 And Kunstler is such a compelling, fast-paced, and sometimes eloquent writer that the book is hard to put down.… Kunstler, like George Orwell, understands that being honest about the past and present is the only way to prepare ourselves for an uncertain future.”

-Too Much Magic: Wishful Thinking, Technology, and the Fate of the Nation (2012), expands on The Long Emergency.
-Kunstler evaluates what has changed in the last seven years, scrutinizing and questioning the various technologies being heralded as “magic bullet” solutions to the energy crisis, including vertical farms, fracking, and corn ethanol, but finds none he thinks can sustain a society fundamentally unwilling to significantly alter its energy-dependent lifestyle.
+Too Much Magic: Wishful Thinking, Technology, and the Fate of the Nation (2012) expands on The Long Emergency.
+Kunstler evaluates what has changed in the last seven years, scrutinizing and questioning the various technologies being heralded as “magic bullet” solutions to the energy crisis, including vertical farms, fracking, and corn ethanol, but finds nothing to sustain a society fundamentally unwilling to significantly alter its energy-dependent lifestyle.